atwmll/android-messages-wrapper/README.md

 # Android-Messages-Wrapper
 This is a wrapper for Android Messages on the web written in C++.
 This opens a Google Chrome window in the app or headless mode going to https://messages.android.com which will then prompt the user from there to link up their phone.
+This is a super simplified way to launch Android Messages.
+This is nothing more than an app that opens a web browser.
+Please acknowledge, that I acknowledge, that this app just opens a web browser for Android Messages and I am not affiliated with Google.

 This is just a C++ wrapper and works in a Unix environment.
 It was created and tested on Arch linux.
 <br /><hr />